battlemesh/battlemesh-test-docs/v8/lessons-learned.rst

 **Problems**:

-There were quite some people that wanted to help out but it was not clear how they could help.
+There were quite some people that wanted to help out but it was not clear how they could help because the tasks list contained only **firmware preparation** and **test management**, which were not enough to describe the entire test process to new comers so they were not able to understand how they could contribute.

-Work cannot proceed in parallel if volunteers have to wait for somebody to explain them how they can contribute.

 **Possible solutions**:

 * encourage people to participate to one or more of these following teams:
+    * **planning team**: plans realistic test scenarios, that is, according to the situation of each event (number volunteers, location and so on)
     * **firmware team**: prepares the firmware with all the required agreed packages
-    * **planning team**: plans realistic test scenarios, that is, according to the situation of each event (number volunteers, location and so on)
     * **flashing team**: flashes devices in mass
     * **configuration team**: reviews config of the past year, checks if they can be reused as is or need to be modified, if modified gets them approved by the routing devs